-Bring Learning Home is an initiative that helps at-risk children ages 2 through 8 prepare for and succeed in school by bringing effective early learning resources to families at no cost.
-In partnership with schools, libraries, and other community organizations in high-need communities, Bring Learning Home provides training, family outreach services, books, tablets, and access to ABCmouse.com® Early Learning Academy.
-The initiative is jointly supported by the Bring Learning Home Fund at Tides Foundation; Age of Learning, Inc., the developer of ABCmouse; community organizations; and various philanthropic funders.
+Bring Learning to All is an initiative that helps at-risk children ages 2 through 8 prepare for and succeed in school by bringing effective early learning resources to families at no cost.
+In partnership with schools, libraries, and other community organizations in high-need communities, Bring Learning to All provides training, family outreach services, books, tablets, and access to ABCmouse.com® Early Learning Academy.
+The initiative is jointly supported by the Bring Learning to All Fund at Tides Foundation; Age of Learning, Inc., the developer of ABCmouse; community organizations; and various philanthropic funders.

 Through our partnership with the Chan Zuckerberg Initiative in the San Francisco Bay Area, thousands of children have used ABCmouse.
 These children have completed over 220,000 Learning Activities, averaging 15 Learning Activities per week.
 Assessment data shows that children using ABCmouse through this program are averaging 20% growth in literacy and math skills after one month.

 In several large-scale research studies, including multiple randomized controlled trials and a peer-reviewed longitudinal study, regular use of ABCmouse has been shown to significantly improve school readiness and drive significant gains in early literacy and math skills.
 A recent study also found that ABCmouse helped prevent summer learning loss in reading for children.
 Students who regularly used ABCmouse for at least 70 minutes per week over the summer demonstrated literacy gains equivalent to one month of academic instruction!

 “The Bring Learning to All initiative is a huge benefit for our families.
 Providing the tools parents need to help their child succeed in school is one of our priorities.
 Now families will have the opportunity to be more proactive in their child’s education by having access to this program from the comfort of their own home.”

 City Librarian for the San José Public Library